ATPs/PrecisionProDB/README.md

 # perGeno

-similar to pyGeno.
-Personal genome.
-The major goal is generate protein sequences for each person.
+perGeno, personal Genome, similar to pyGeno.
+Here, the major goal is to generate protein sequences for each person.
+The non-standard codons in the human genome can be properly taken care of.